New Quay: Tourism and attractions

-Local facilities
+Amenities

-As well as shops, restaurants and pubs, New Quay has a large primary school, a doctors' surgery, a small branch of the county library service, a fire station and a Memorial Hall.
-There is also a public park at the top of New Quay next to the tennis court.
+New Quay has a large primary school, a doctors' surgery, a small branch of the county library service, a fire station and a Memorial Hall.
+There is also a public park at the top of New Quay, next to the tennis court.

 New Quay Bowling Club is on Francis Street, at the top of the town.
-New Quay Golf Club first appeared in 1909, but closed in the 1920s.
-The nearest golf club today is Cardigan Golf Club.
+New Quay Golf Club first appeared in 1909, but closed in the 1920s; the nearest today is Cardigan Golf Club.

 In addition to the hospitality industry, there is still significant employment in sea fishing and fish processing.

-New Quay Lifeboat Station, operated by the RNLI, houses two lifeboats: a Mersey class named Frank and Lena Clifford of Stourbridge in dedication to its main benefactors and an inshore inflatable D class.
-In 2014 the station celebrated 150 years of service, during which period it made 940 callouts.
+New Quay Lifeboat Station, operated by the RNLI, houses two lifeboats.
+In 2014, the station celebrated 150 years of service, during which period it made 940 callouts.